christianwach/bp-group-hierarchy-propagate/README.md

 BP Group Hierarchy Propagate
 ============================

-The BP Group Hierarchy Propagate plugin propagation of Activity Items up or down a hierarchy of BuddyPress Groups established by the BP Group Hierarchy plugin.
+The *BP Group Hierarchy Propagate* plugin enables propagation of Activity Items *up*, *down* or *up and down* a hierarchy of BuddyPress Groups established by the *BP Group Hierarchy* plugin.

 Note: this plugin has been developed and tested using BuddyPress 1.7+ and requires at least BP Group Hierarchy 1.4.2 if you want to switch the direction of propagation.
 The switch can be found on the BP Group Hierarchy settings page.